Medical Imaging Lab Setup

 • Financial Projections: Estimate startup costs, operational expenses, and revenue streams.

-• Market Trends: Analyze emerging trends such as digital imaging, tele-radiology, and AI-driven diagnostics.
+• Market Trends: Evaluate the new trends like digital imaging, tele-radiology and AI-driven diagnostics.

 3. Facility and Infrastructure

-• Location: Choose a site with easy access for patients, clients, and sample logistics.
+• Location: Select an accessible location of patients, clients, and sample logistics.

-• Space Planning: Allocate areas for imaging suites, control rooms, patient preparation, reporting, storage, and waste disposal.
+• Space Planning: Set aside space to denote imaging suites, control rooms, patient preparation, reporting, and storage as well as waste disposal.

 • Utilities: Ensure reliable water supply, drainage, electricity (with backup), and ventilation.